 But what was so honorable about buying illegal weapons from criminals?

-Later she’d wondered if there was any honor when they had confronted Colonel Fritz von Spiel in that dark alleyway and the lieutenant had allowed the man to walk.
+Later she’d wondered if there was any honor when they had confronted Oberst Fritz von Spiel in that dark alleyway and the oberleutnant had allowed the man to walk.
 Perhaps it had been courage.

 He had taken her to the firing grounds after that, had handed her a gun, and had ordered to hit at least five targets.

-Emilia had known she was not the best at target practice, but her first shot in front of the lieutenant had been particularly terrible—as in ‘missed the entire target board by half a meter’ terrible.
-She had been nervous because frankly she’d still been a little bit afraid of the lieutenant, and she’d only had a one-on-one with him twice before.
+Emilia had known she was not the best at target practice, but her first shot in front of the oberleutnant had been particularly terrible—as in ‘missed the entire target board by half a meter’ terrible.
+She had been nervous because frankly she’d still been a little bit afraid of the oberleutnant, and she’d only had a one-on-one with him twice before.
 For the same exact issue.

-“The entire unit functions at the highest performance when everyone is at highest performance,” he had said after adjusting her stance and then firing five rounds exactly into bullseye with his own gun.
+“The entire unit functions at its highest performance when everyone in it is at their highest performance,” he had said after adjusting her stance and then firing five rounds exactly into bullseye with his own gun.
 “You need to be able to adapt in combat situations without relying on your conductor.
 We must be prepared for everything.”

 She’d expected him to conclude with something like “a chain is only as strong as its weakest link,” and so she was surprised when he instead said, “A rusted part slows down the cogs turning in the machine.
 All it needs is polish.”